SpongePowered/SpongeDocs/source/plugin/basics/commands.rst

 The command throws CommandException by default.
 You can use this error to throw messages related to how the command is handled, for instance, if the console attempts to run a command that only a player can run.
-Be careful about throwing CommandException.
-If something goes on with the actual execution of your command, you most likely need to throw another exception, like an InvalidArgumentsException.
+Be careful about throwing CommandException; if something goes wrong with the actual execution of your command, you most likely need to throw another exception, like an InvalidArgumentsException.

 Finally, the command returns a boolean indicating whether it passed or failed.